 In both cases, the module is compact and can be extracted simply and easily for control or maintenance.

-This WEC device does not contain any “problem-solving” devices affecting the longevity of WEC.
+This WEC device does not contain any “problem-introducing” devices affecting the longevity of WEC.

 No hinges, in contact with sea water, with oscillating arms and cylinders.